AnjaliSandip/FastIceFlo/BinFileGeneration/README.md

-Optimal combination of damping parameter $\gamma$,  non-linear viscosity relaxation scalar $\theta_{\mu}$ and relaxation $\theta_v$  to maintain the linear scaling and solution stability for the glacier model configurations and DoFs listed below.
+Average element size or spatial resolution (in meters) corresponding to DoFs for the glacier model configurations listed below.

 Jakobshavn Isbrae:
 | DoFs |  resol (m) |